mattstyles/raid/packages/raid-fl/readme.md

 See the [examples](https://github.com/mattstyles/raid/blob/master/examples) for more detailed usage.

+> By default `raid-fl` outputs a build for modern environments, however, this creates a problem for some build tools as they don’t always understand some `esnext` syntax.
+Either use minification/build tooling that does or consider using `raid-fl/compat`, see the [interoperabilty section](https://github.com/mattstyles/raid/tree/master/packages/raid-fl#interoperability) for more details.

 ## Action Types

 Raid, by default, has a deliberately simplistic action (or event) model that looks like: